caelan-a/Portfolio/content/projects/2_buddyup.md

 <br/><br/>The project scope included:<br/>
 • Realtime Firebase database to host account, message, and content data <br/>
-• Google App Engine instance to serve as an API that would run algorithm to match students together into appropriate groups<br/>
+• Google App Engine instance to serve as an API that would run an algorithm to match students together into appropriate groups<br/>
 • Cross platform Flutter app for users to engage on the platform <br/>